 Residents can enjoy almost every conceivable art form, including visual and performing arts like opera, symphony, ballet and theater.
 The Pima Air and Space Museum is the largest aviation museum west of the Rockies.
 Sports fans enjoy highly-regarded major intercollegiate athletics following The University of Arizona Wildcats as they compete in the challenging Pacific 12 Conference.
 There is year-round golf, the historic Tucson Rodeo “La Fiesta de los Vaqueros”, the winter horse show circuit and the world’s largest gem and mineral show, held each year in the Tucson Convention Center.
 The world-famous Kitt Peak National Observatory, the celebrated earth science research facility Biosphere 2, the Arizona-Sonora Desert Museum, Mission San Xavier del Bac and the Vatican Observatory on Mount Graham are all nearby – and fascinating.

-Of course, one of the biggest reasons behind Greater Tucson’s popular appeal is the climate.
+Of course, the climate is one of the biggest reasons people choose to live here.
 Virtually every day is a sunny one and the fall, winter and spring seasons are pretty much incomparable.
 With elevations in the area ranging from near 2,700 feet downtown to 4,000 feet (the Dove Mountain community is more than 3,000 feet above sea level), Tucson winters are perfect and the summers are cooler than other Southwest desert cities.

 About Dove Mountain